-- ✓ Reading Exam (Multiple Choice or Free Response)- 100-150points - ✓ Formal/In-Class Writings-specific chapters may be used in thematic units - ✓ Circle Discussion OR Group Presentation -50-100 points - Regardless of your scheduled semester, you should have the novel read before the semester begins.
-You do not want the summer reading in addition to your daily reading/course work.
+- ✓ Reading Exam (Multiple Choice or Free Response - ✓ Formal/In-Class Writings-specific chapters may be used in thematic units - ✓ Circle Discussion OR Group Presentation - Regardless of your scheduled semester, you should have the novel read before the semester begins.
+You do not want the outside reading in addition to your daily reading/course work.